larsacus/LARSAdController/README.md

 That's it.
 Technically, this can be added to any `UIView` that is large enough and managed by a view controller.

+##Other Requirements
+1. iOS 5.0+
+2. Xcode 4.3+ - LLVM 4.0 support.
+Objective-C container literals are used.

-## Detailed Integration Instructions
+## Detailed Integration Instructions (UPDATE THIS)
 - Click here a more detailed [iAd integration tutorial](http://theonlylars.com/blog/2012/04/27/integrating-google-ads-with-iad/) blog post using LARSAdController.

-## Limitations (Maybe this is where you come in?)

-  2. Support to add ad container to the top of a UIView (so that it slides up instead of down)
-  3. Support for other animation transitions out of the box
-  5. Modular support for more ad networks

 ##License (MIT)
 I would love attribution and a link to this page on GitHub [here](https://github.com/larsacus/LARSAdController), but it is not required.

-Copyright (c) 2011 Lars Anderson, drink&apple
+Copyright (c) 2011 Lars Anderson, theonlylars

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: